 Giving Tree Counseling, LLC was opened by Joelle Harrison, LPCC, RPT-S in 2015 to serve the needs of children age 3 - 12 and their families.
 She helps clients manage Anxiety, Depression, Attention Deficit Hyperactivity Disorder, as well as develop coping skills for issues such as trauma, grief, and divorce.
-The office is located in the North Albuquerque Acres near several neighborhood schools including North Star Elementary, Double Eagle Elementary, and Desert Ridge Middle School.
+The office is located in the North Sandia Heights near several neighborhood schools including Double Eagle Elementary, North Star Elementary and Desert Ridge Middle School.

 Giving Tree Counseling, LLC in Albuquerque utilizes the power of PLAY, a child's natural form of expression, to teach children how to communicate with others, identify/express feelings, modify behavior, develop problem solving skills, and foster personal growth.